infominer33/infominer33.github.io/_posts/2020-11-12-making-a-comeback.md

 It seems to be [struggling with GitHub's recent move](https://github.com/eduardoboucas/staticman/issues/366#issuecomment-726016008) to change the name of your default branch from master to main (for new repositories).
 So, unfortunately, I had to re-create a master branch to get it running.

 ### Planet Pluto Feed Reader

+Trying to keep up with Self-Sovereign Identity, kaliya and I started out with Feedly, but the pricing for collaborative feed creation is nearly [$50 a month](https://feedly.com/i/pro/welcome) for two users.
+There was no way I could go with that for very long.

 One of the most promising projects I found, in pursuit of keeping up with all the info, is [Planet Pluto Feed Reader](https://github.com/web-work-tools/awesome-planet-pluto), by Gerald Bauer.